-(Updated 01 Dec 2017) Not a week goes by without my inbox filling up with excellent questions from our Master Oil Painting students.
-I do my best to answer each one personally, and every once in a while I come across a question and I can’t help but think “they can’t be the only artist wondering this can they?”
+(Updated 24 April 2019) Wondering which is the best plein air or outdoor easel?
+Not a week goes by without my inbox filling up with excellent questions from our Master Oil Painting students.
+I do my best to answer each one personally.
+Every once in a while I come across a question and I can’t help but think “they can’t be the only artist wondering this can they?”

 A couple weeks ago one of our newer, and very excited, students wrote to me asking which outdoor easel they should buy.
 Even though it’s not an especially easy question to answer it’s a great one that I’m sure plenty of other artists have asked themselves.